hemant3434/PlanitTripAdvisory/doc/sprint3/sprint3.md

 ---

 **Richard Hong**:
+- `story 10` Each event displays cost per person
+- `story 10` Each travel step displays cost per person
+- `story 10` Total cost per person shown at the bottom of the itinerary
+- `story 11` Each travel step displays estimated travel time
+- `story 12` Each event displays typical amount of time spent at the event
 - `Story 13` User can select time slot for events about to be added to itinerary

 **Logan Chester**:
 - `story 6` User can select from multiple activities
+- `story 8` Time estimates are retrieved from the backend
+- `story 8` Beside each segment of the route on the map is a time estimate of how long it will take to travel between events
 - `story 9` Once itinerary has been set, the map tab will display the fastest route from one event to the next (keeping preferred mode of transportation in mind)
 - `story 9` Map zooms out appropriately to show entirety of the next travel segment of the itinerary
 - `story 9` Route displayed is easily distinguishable from map background